The Missing Cross to Purity

 So this is the true hope that purifies,

-which everyone that has it purifies himself, even as he is pure.
+which everyone who has it purifies himself, even as he is pure.

-And everyone that has not a possession of this hope,
+And everyone who does not have a possession of this hope,

 pleads for impurity and imperfection,

-and a body of sin and a body of death unto their grave,
+and a body of sin and a body of death to their grave,

 and a purgatory when they are dead.